 CRT might enter into the conversation at some point, but that is because CRT is a tool used for spotting and identifying latent racism.
 That’s what CRT does: it provides language for identifying the strains of racism that persist under the surface and out of plain sight in the subconscious minds of people, in behaviors and interpersonal relationships, in policies, customs and norms and even in the psyches of people of color – in the ways they view and relate to themselves.

-They don’t see CRT as the primary problem.
-They see racism as the problem, which the evangelical church is not engaging.
+Our black brothers and sisters don’t see CRT as the primary problem.
+They see racism as the problem, which the evangelical church is not seriously engaging.
 Pastor T explains it this way:

 This may be a hard pill to swallow.
 I can relate to the difficulty of accepting it.
 I have been a long time coming to accept the reality in this criticism.